marlopenaga/Network-Security-Home-Lab-Implementation-PfSense-Snort-Splunk/README.md

 ![HTH PFS Setup 26](https://github.com/marlopenaga/Network-Security-Home-Lab-Implementation-PfSense-Snort-Splunk/assets/165770329/ff283fa6-3a4d-47ad-a295-74ef02fa524e)

-38. We can check to see the current status of the pfSense by going to **Status -> Dashboard** on the top menu of the web interface
+38. We can check to see the status of the pfSense by going to **Status -> Dashboard** on the top menu of the web interface

 - Here the green arrow for the interfaces tells us that pfSense is up and monitoring the WAN and LAN interfaces and devices connected to it
 - And scrolling down you will see more information and statuses of other components and features